jnuho/docker/docker_k8s.md

+### Terminology

-- 도커 Image: single file with all the dependencies and configs required to run a program (default file system snapshot: copied to running container when image is run)
+- Docker Image: single file with all the dependencies and configs required to run a program (default file system snapshot: copied to running container when image is run)
-- 도커 Container: instance of an image.
+- Docker Container: instance of an image.
 Runs a program

-- OS 아키텍쳐
+### OS Architecture
 ```
 APP processes-> (system call) -> Kernel -> RESOURCES[CPU, MEMORY, HARD DISK]
 APP-> Kernel-> RESOURCES(HDD, network, RAM, CPU + 'IMAGE PROCESS(HD segment for this process)')